coalio/arima-impl/README.txt

 ARIMA, as opposed to ARMA, is used when the time series display non-stationary behavior, which means that the mean and/or variance of the series is not constant over time.
 The ARIMA model is a generalization of the ARMA model that allows for the incorporation of the differencing of raw observations (i.e. subtracting an observation from an observation at the previous time step) in order to make the time series stationary.
 The ARIMA model is denoted ARIMA(p,d,q) where parameters p, d, and q are non-negative integers, p is the order of the autoregressive model, d is the degree of differencing (the number of times that the data have had past values subtracted), and q is the order of the moving-average model.
 The parameters of the ARIMA model are selected by minimizing a criterion, such as the Akaike information criterion (AIC) or the Schwarz criterion (SC).

-In this experiment, we use ARIMA to analyse and forecast multi-variate time series that denote climate change for Managua, Nicaragua.
+In this experiment, we use ARIMA (or more exactly, an extension called SARIMAX) to analyse and forecast multi-variate time series that denote climate change for Managua, Nicaragua.
 The data set can be retrieved using the following command:

 $ \
 source venv/bin/activate &&\